yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_greenplum_cluster.html.markdown

 * `pool_size` - (Optional) Value for `pool_size` [parameter in Odyssey](https://github.com/yandex/odyssey/blob/master/documentation/configuration.md#pool_size-integer).

 * `pool_client_idle_timeout` - (Optional) Value for `pool_client_idle_timeout` [parameter in Odyssey](https://github.com/yandex/odyssey/blob/master/documentation/configuration.md#pool_ttl-integer).

+The `pxf_config` block supports:

+* `connection_timeout` - (Optional) The Tomcat server connection timeout for read operations in seconds.
+Value is between 5 and 600.

+* `upload_timeout` - (Optional) The Tomcat server connection timeout for write operations in seconds.
+Value is between 5 and 600.

+* `max_threads` - (Optional) The maximum number of PXF tomcat threads.
+Value is between 1 and 1024.

+* `pool_allow_core_thread_timeout` - (Optional) Identifies whether or not core streaming threads are allowed to time out.

+* `pool_core_size` - (Optional) The number of core streaming threads.
+Value is between 1 and 1024.

+* `pool_queue_capacity` - (Optional) The capacity of the core streaming thread pool queue.
+Value is positive.

+* `pool_max_size` - (Optional) The maximum allowed number of core streaming threads.
+Value is between 1 and 1024.

+* `xmx` - (Optional) Initial JVM heap size for PXF daemon.
+Value is between 64 and 16384.

+* `xms` - (Optional) Maximum JVM heap size for PXF daemon.
+Value is between 64 and 16384.

 The `cloud_storage` block supports: